-The average lifespan for a lion in the wild is 8-10 years.
-In captivity they can live between 15-18 years.
+The average lifespan for a lion in the wild is 8 to 10 years.
+In captivity, they can live between 15 and 18 years.

 Male lions average between 300 and 575 pounds and females between 250 and 400 pounds.
 Lions have large, muscular front legs to drag down their prey.
-Lions use their powerful, retractable claws to grip their prey and then use their weight and strong front legs to pull prey animals off their feet.
+Lions use their powerful, retractable claws to grip their prey and then use their weight and strong front legs to pull the animal off its feet.

 Lions are a tawny or light brown color.
 The backs of their ears are a darker brown or black, and they are the only cats with dark tufts of hair on their tails.
 Male lion manes can range in color from blonde to dark brown and can be a variety of thicknesses.

 Lions are the only social cats that live in family groups.
-Lions hunt mostly at night, and have excellent eye sight.
+Lions have excellent eye sight and hunt mostly at night.
 The females do the majority of the hunting and each member of the hunting party has their own specific job.
 Male lions are charged with protecting their territory and will often hang back and wait for the hunting party to return.
 Because they are larger and bulkier, male lions are less efficient hunters than female lions.

 Lions live in grassy plains, the savanna, and dry, open woodlands in Africa.
 A lion pride’s territory can be anywhere from 15 to 400 square miles.

-In the wild, lions face an indirect threat from climate change called co-infection, in which they acquire both canine distemper and a tick-borne parasitic disease during times of severe drought; together, the diseases cause high mortality.
+In the wild, lions face an indirect threat from climate change called co-infection in which they acquire both canine distemper and a tick-borne parasitic disease during times of severe drought; together, the diseases cause high mortality.
 In 1994, the Serengeti National Park in Tanzania lost 30% of its lions within a few weeks.
 Such droughts are predicted to become more common.
-In addition to distemper, most African lions eventually acquire feline immunodeficiency virus (FIV), though they do not become sick from it; they also suffer parasitic diseases.
+In addition to distemper, most African lions eventually acquire feline immunodeficiency virus (FIV), though they do not become sick from it.
+They also suffer parasitic diseases.
 Hyenas and leopards will kill lion cubs.
-Weak, sick and wounded adult lions may be attacked by hyenas.
+Weak, sick, and wounded adult lions may be attacked by hyenas as well.

 Lions can be found from Sub-Saharan Africa to Northern South Africa.

 A lion’s gestation period is about 110 days.
-A litter will contain between 2-4 cubs.
+A litter will contain between two and four cubs.

 Lions are currently listed as vulnerable.
 They are considered a keystone species, which means that the ecosystems where they live would change drastically if lions were to go extinct.
-Since the killing of Cecil the Lion (by the American dentist), many people have now become aware of "canned hunting," in which lions are raised to be killed.
+Since the killing of Cecil the Lion (by an American dentist), many people have now become aware of "canned hunting" in which lions are raised to be killed.
 Canned hunting is not a means of conservation.

-- A lion pride can range from as few as 3 lions, up to as many as 40
+- A lion pride can range from as little as 3 lions up to as many as 40

 - Female lions will outnumber males in a pride